 How to clean a rug

 Rugs are a great way to add warmth, colour, and texture to any room.
 But over time, they can accumulate dirt, dust, and stains, which can make them look worn out and dirty.
-Cleaning your rugs regularly will not only keep them looking new, but it will also improve the air quality in your home by removing allergens and dust mites.
+Cleaning a rug regularly will not only help to keep it looking new, but it can also improve the air quality in your home by removing allergens and dust mites.

-In this guide, we will go through the steps on how to clean a rug effectively, including washing, deep cleaning, and drying a rug, as well as how to remove certain stains for your rugs using tried and tested techniques.
+Can you wash a rug at home without spoiling it?
+In this guide, we’ll explain the steps for how to clean a rug effectively.
+Learn everything from how to wash, deep clean and dry different types of rugs at home, plus how to remove certain stains from your rugs using tried and tested techniques.

 Order free samples